-How to Adopt a Baby in Florida
+How to Adopt a Baby in Florida in 7 Simple Steps

 What You Need to Know About Adopting in Florida

-1. Decide If Adoption is Right for Your Family
+Step 1: Decide If Adoption is Right for Your Family

 First, you’ll need to consider your options for growing your family.
 While the Florida adoption process is one such family-building option, it’s not the right option for every family.

 The process of adoption has both unique challenges and benefits.
 Before you begin the process of adopting a child in Florida, you need to be completely committed to adoption as your path to parenthood.

 If you have a spouse, you’ll also need to be unified as a couple in this decision before you move forward.
 Any lingering grief from prior child loss or infertility will need to be worked through before you can move away from the old dream of a having a child biologically and toward your new dream of having a child through adoption in Florida.

 Step 2: Learn About Florida Adoption Requirements and the Different Types of Adoption

 If you’ve committed yourself to the adopting a child in Florida, then your next step is to decide which type of adoption is right for you.
 The requirements for adoption that you’ll have to meet will vary based on the form of adoption you choose.